 Somm Essentials offers students a unique convergence of industry and product knowledge with service and tasting skills that are critical to staying competitive in today's hospitality industry.
-It is also available in a 5-Day Intensive and an abbreviated 1-Day Service & Tasting Intensive format for expedited learning.
+It is also available in a an abbreviated 2-Day Theory, Tasting & Service Intensive format for expedited learning.

 The program includes preparation for the Hospitality/Beverage Specialist credential exam from the Society of Wine Educators, but goes far beyond it in scope.
 We rigorously cover beverage service, blind wine tasting, and food and wine pairing; all areas necessary to move your career to the next level.

 Hands-on workshops also cover education on the fundamental elements, styles, and production techniques of tea, coffee, bottled water, beer, wine, sake, and spirits.
 The Official Society of Wine Educators' Hospitality Beverage Specialist Study Guide is included as a supplement to proprietary lectures and interactive tasting exercises during each class.

 **Please inform us of any dietary allergies or intolerances at the time of registration so we can accommodate your needs.**